Jul 20, 2020

 - They raise your property value

-These factors will have an impact on your coverage needs, policy limits, and premiums.
+These factors will have an impact on your costs and limits.
 Installing a pool immediately increases your property value.
 This means you’ll need to increase your coverage to ensure it’s in alignment with your home replacement value.

 All properties are unique.
-Having the right amount of homeowners insurance coverage for your property is essential to minimize risk factors.
-When you have a pool, it’s important to make sure you have enough coverage.
-You need to protect yourself from liability claims and ensure the pool has coverage if damaged.
+Having the right amount of coverage for your property is essential to minimize risk factors.
+When you have a pool, it’s important to make sure you have enough insurance.
+You need to protect yourself from liability claims and ensure it is covered if damaged.
 Here are some options to consider :

-- Increase liability : Liability is a standard part of your home insurance policy.
-Since a pool adds an additional layer of risk and liability, it’s recommended you increase your limits.
-You could be liable if someone is hurt using your pool.
+- Increase liability : Liability is a standard part of your policy.
+Since it adds a layer of risk, it’s recommended you increase your limits.
+You could be liable if someone is hurt using it.

-- Get an umbrella policy : Umbrella insurance provides you with an extra layer of protection once you exceed your liability coverage in your homeowners policy.
+- Get umbrella coverage : This provides you with an extra layer of protection once you exceed your liability amount.

-Speak with your insurer to assess your coverage needs.
+Speak with your insurer to assess your needs.

 What Are The Swimming Pool Insurance Requirements?

-Municipalities set swimming pool requirements.
-Insurers require all homeowners to follow these rules as a condition of their swimming pool insurance policy.
+Municipalities set specific requirements.
+Insurers require all homeowners to follow these rules as a condition of their agreement.
 You will need to have a fence enclosing the pool, have the proper permits in place, and meet other land grading and zoning criteria.

 How Much Does Pool Insurance Cost?

-Pool insurance costs vary based on the size, type and value of your pool.
-Coverage limits can also affect your pool insurance premiums.
-In general, you can expect you pay approximately $25-$75 more per month for pool insurance coverage.
+The costs vary based on the size, type and value of your pool.
+Limits can also affect how much you pay.
+In general, you can expect you pay approximately $25-$75 more per month to insure a pool.

 What Are Some Tips To Minimize Risk When You Have A Pool?

-Owning a pool comes with inherent risk.
-As a homeowner, you need to take steps to reduce risk.
+As a homeowner, you need to take steps to reduce risk if you have a pool on your property.
 Here are some ways to do this:

 - Lock up : Make sure you have a lock for all gates and fences surrounding the pool.
 Keep them locked when not in use.

 - Add signage : Add a “no trespassing” sign on your fence.
 This shows you’ve taken steps to warn trespassers.
-You can also include a “no diving” or pool rules sign near the pool.
+You can also include a “no diving” or pool rules sign nearby.

-- Supervision : Adult supervision is a must when children are swimming in the pool.
-Also, never allow anyone to swim alone.
+- Supervision : Adult supervision is a must when children are swimming.
+Never allow anyone to swim alone.

 - First aid training : Make sure all family members are up to date with first aid training.